RiyaSaju106/QuickIT-/README.md

 3. Ensure both frontend and backend are running
 4. Check MongoDB connection

-Your QuickIT e-commerce platform is now ready!
+This repository contains a complete implementation of the QuickIT e-commerce platform.
 The application includes:
 - Complete user authentication
 - Product browsing with similar product recommendations
 - Shopping cart functionality